|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Macarons are my favorite gluten-free dessert to prepare.
-Elegant, beautiful, delicious, and always a crowd pleaser.
+Macarons are a favorite gluten-free dessert.
+Elegant, beautiful, delicious, and always a crowd-pleaser.

 Macarons are light and airy meringue-based sandwich cookies made with almond flour, egg whites, granulated sugar, and confectioners' sugar.
 Once the macaron "cookie" is baked and cooled, they are filled with ganache, buttercream, or fruit curd for an endless array of flavor combinations.

 Macarons, while delicious, can be finicky and delicate to prepare.
 Do not be daunted by the list of steps, which are detailed to help you successfully prepare these beautiful and festive gluten-free cookies at home.

 Treat this recipe as your foundation and blueprint for all the macarons you create.
 You can color them any color you desire and fill them with your favorite flavors.
 Try filling them with vanilla buttercream, lemon curd, or chocolate ganache.

 Gather the ingredients.

 Preheat the oven to 325 F. Line several baking sheets with parchment paper.

 Add the confectioner's sugar and almond meal to a food processor fixed with a metal blade.
 Run until a fine powder forms.
 Sift four times, discarding any tiny lumps or almond meal “pebbles” between sifting.
 Set aside.